As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 Ten days later, I flew to Israel alone, with the crazy idea of starting a website and interviewing the families of hostages.

 By the end of November, I was in "Hostage Square," with the families of hostages (all strangers in a large city square), as names were read during the short hostage release that accompanied the short ceasefire, during which time Emily Hand along with 49 other women and children were released over a five-day period.
-That week, I decided to focus my writing on the young male hostages after hearing they would be the last released during any future deals (little did we know at that time there would be no more formal "deals" at all), and I selected Itay Svirsky from Be'eri as my first feature, which was an easy decision as his familiar face and beautiful smile kept jumping off his poster to me (read his story here).
-By the time I wrote about him, I had met his aunt and his best friend Adam Rapoport, but then Itay was murdered in Gaza on January 16th, after Hamas played an evil game with his picture on their social media page, along with Yossi Sharabi, also of Be'eri.
+I had decided to focus my writing on the young male hostages after hearing they would be the last released during any future deals, and I selected Itay Svirsky as my first feature, which was an easy decision as his familiar face and beautiful smile kept jumping off his poster to me (read his story here).
+By the time I wrote about him, I had met his aunt and his best friend Adam, and knew that Itay now lived in Tel Aviv but had gone home to Be'eri to visit his parents, who were both murdered on October 7th, before he was taken hostage.

 Carmel Gat was well-known after the children were released from Gaza at the end of November, as she had taught the kids held hostage with her yoga and meditation to help them cope with the trauma of captivity.
 This is who she was, both in her life, and apparently inside of the worst hell imaginable for eleven months in a tunnel, so the grief for the Be'eri community has only continued to pile on, seeming to promise nothing but relentlessness.